 When energy companies use or produce substances at a site or facility, there’s always a chance those substances will spill or leak.
+This could be due to a current loss of containment or historic practices.
 That’s a problem, especially if those substances end up in soil, surface water, or groundwater.

-If a release occurs, companies must manage and clean up any contamination – in a process known as remediation – as soon as possible.
+If a release occurs, companies must manage any contamination.
 Timely remedial measures reduce the likelihood that contaminants will migrate to other areas over time, preventing increases in risk and liability.

 What We Expect

 Simply stated, we expect companies to fix the situation.
 Companies are responsible for managing and cleaning up any contamination from their licensed activities or from approved facilities.
 They must also ensure that the public and the environment are protected.

 Spills or releases that meet certain criteria must be reported to us immediately.
 Read our Release Reporting Requirements brochure for more information.